- Last updated on January 21, 2023

 Tasting notes: Cherry, Raspberry, Mushroom, Leather, Earthy, Vanilla, Oak, Vanilla, Licorice, Pepper, Violet.

-This wine is smooth, complex and elegant, with medium body and high acidity.
 Expect cherry, raspberry, earth, leather, mushroom, spice and oak toast.

 If you go for later vintages make sure you gave it a few years to properly evolve before open it.

-Region: Italy, Veneto
+Region: Italy, Trentino Alto Adige

-Tasting notes: Black Cherry, Raspberry, Spices, Chocolate.
+Tasting notes: Redcurrant, Black Cherry, Plum, Honey, Violet.

 Vivino’s tips: Good value for money.
 Similar wines usually cost 61% more.